oVirt/ovirt-cockpit-sso/README.md

 Please note, the provided ``docker image`` is based on the Cockpit-Container project and is so far **experimental only** and work-in-progress.

+## Main use case:
+  - log into oVirt's Administration Portal (available for `admin` users only)
+  - find particular host and click `Host Console`
+  - host's Cockpit session is opened while no password needs to be entered

 ## Instructions for rpm installation
 The `ovirt-cockpit-sso.rpm` requires `ovirt-engine` package.